Bhavani River

-Bhavani is an Indian river which flows through Indian states of Kerala and Tamil Nadu, India.
-It originates from the Western Ghats of Kerala and is one among the three rivers of Kerala which flows in eastward direction.
+The Bhavani is an interstate Indian river which flows through Indian states of Kerala and Tamil Nadu, India.
+It originates from the Western Ghats and is one among the three rivers of Kerala which flows in eastward direction.

 Hydrography

 Bhavani river originates from Nilgiri hills of the Western Ghats, enters the Silent Valley National Park in Kerala and flows back towards Tamil Nadu.
 The Bhavani is a 217 km long perennial river fed mostly by the southwest monsoon and supplemented by the northeast monsoon.
 Its watershed drains an area of 0.62 e6ha spread over Tamil Nadu (87%), Kerala (9%) and Karnataka (4%).
 The main river courses majorly through Coimbatore district and Erode district in Tamil Nadu.
 About 90 percent of the river's water is used for agriculture irrigation.
 The Bhavani River is one of the main tributaries of the Cauvery River.
 It travels for 216 km and joins the Cauvery from the right bank.

 The river joins the Cauvery at the Kooduthurai holy site near Bhavani.